Version Control (Part1-Part.11) [Git] articles are available on Amazon kindle Unlimited (e-book).

 Option “-r” in the “git rm” command

-git rm -r <directory name>Delete file
+git rm -r <directory name> | Delete file |

-※The “-n” option allows you to check the schedule of changes without making the actual change.
+git rm -rn < directory name > ※The “-n” option allows you to check the schedule of changes without making the actual change. ※The “n” option can also be used as “-dry-run” for the same operation. | View results after changes |

 Next, delete the other “png file” in the “images” directory.